Codecademy/docs/content/lua/concepts/tables/terms/find/find.md

   - 'paths/computer-science'
 ---

-The **find()** function is used to search for a specific value in a table and returns its index if found.It returns `nil` if the value is not present in the table.
+The **find()** function is used to search for a specific value in a table and returns its index if found.The function returns `nil` if the value is not present in the table.

 ## Syntax